Should I get pregnant if I have ADHD

 Asking yourself if you can take care of another human is more than most people do.
-If you are motivated to care for yourself in the right way and be honest about what you need to do, YES!
-Put the systems in place to do it.
+If you are motivated to care for yourself in the right way and learn how adhd and pregnancy may be a challenging combination you are being more thoughtful than most parents.

 This page has some tips to best take care of your mental health during pregnancy and resources designed to help you with common questions about ADHD and pregnancy.